rejnac/Ogotera-kwa-Nyasae-Ekegusii-Database/README.md

 # SDA Songs Databases

-This Report contains databases of all SDA Songs in multiple languages.
+This Repo contains databases of all SDA Songs in multiple languages.

 Noted: The shared files were prepared on Videopsalm presentation software and exported in .vpc format.